tildah/eslint-plugin-zinky/README.md

 ### `zinky-id-length`

-This rules behaves just like [`id-length`](https://eslint.org/docs/rules/id-length) native rule, taking into account, however, some ZinkyJS specificities.
+This rule behaves just like [`id-length`](https://eslint.org/docs/rules/id-length) native rule, taking into account, however, some ZinkyJS specificities.

 1. Skips method prefixes in operations (`GET_`, `POST_`, ...)
 2. Does not check `BEFORE` and `AFTER` hooks.